-After all if this program can really show us how to make millions through high-ticket marketing as it claims then why does it need to to pull deceitful marketing stunts like this to get people to sign up with it?
+After all, if this program can really show us how to make millions through high-ticket marketing as it claims then why does it need to pull deceitful marketing stunts like this to get people to sign up with it?

 Since the website itself for the EJC program didn’t really go into any sort of great detail with regards to explaining how it actually works I decided to do some research & it quickly became clear what it was all about…

 The Entrepreneur Jobs Club program isn’t actually a program at all – it’s just a sales funnel that’s been put together by an affiliate of MOBE in an attempt to get you to buy into the MOBE business opportunity.

 I’ve actually seen several sales funnels launch recently that were all promoting the MOBE opportunity – I can only imagine that the official MOBE pages have become a little ineffective & so people are feeling the need to create their own in an attempt to keep getting people to sign up to it so that they can earn commissions.

 Since the real opportunity that you’ll be buying into here is MOBE & not the Entrepreneur Jobs Club program you’ll probably want to know what the heck MOBE’s actually all about & whether it’s worthwhile.

 So let me start by pointing out that MOBE is what’s known as a high-ticket network marketing opportunity, which in short basically means that they sell expensive products & give people the opportunity to make money by reselling the products onto other people.